 Some investors may be wondering if it is possible to implement a smart beta strategy in a Do-It-Yourself (DIY) manner.
 That’s possible, of course, by using factor ETFs to provide exposure to certain desired factors.

-But what distinguishes Equity100 from factor ETFs is our blend of dynamic factor selection and portfolio optimization.
-With Equity100, you have a 100% equity portfolio that is well diversified across global markets.
+But what distinguishes Core Equity100 from factor ETFs is our blend of dynamic factor selection and portfolio optimization.
+With Core Equity100, you have a 100% equity portfolio that is well diversified across global markets, allowing you to invest in stocks easily from Singapore.
 You also have a portfolio that is tilted to key factors that have driven and will continue to drive outperformance.